N-Coder/ipe-web/README.md

 This repository contains a script to build an HTML5 webassembly version of the [ipe editor](https://ipe.otfried.org/) via [emscripten](https://emscripten.org/).
 You can try the resulting web app at [ipe.n-coder.de](https://ipe.n-coder.de/ipe.html).
-While most of the UI already works, some parts (adding text, using ipelets, some dialogues,...) are broken or lead to segfaults.
+While most of ipe already works, some parts (uploading/downloading files, ipelets, changing preferences...) are still work in progress.
-Fixing Latex compilation via latexonline is currently in the works.
+Furthermore, the software should be considered alpha-level, so there may be still be broken functionalities or even crashes.

 [![A screenshot of ipe in a browser](screenshot.png)](https://ipe.n-coder.de/ipe.html)